 Our intermediary service is completely free of charge and you cannot get a better price going direct to the insurers.

 Cover can vary depending on the lump sum payout amount you would like your beneficiary to receive.
 Your requirements can be calculated by the costs you need to cover – such as those mentioned above.
-It could also be calculated to cover a significant debt such as a mortgage or long-term loan.

-It is possible to purchase a joint policy between couples, or to hold two separate individual policies.
-A joint policy would usually mean lower premiums, but it would only pay out once.
-So if one person were to die during the policy term, the beneficiary would receive the lump sum, but the other would subsequently be left without cover.
+So if one person were to die during the policy term, the beneficiary would receive the lump sum, but the other would then be left without cover.
 This may be completely suitable for some circumstances, whilst others may require both individuals to be protected separately.

 Separation is also something to consider.
 With some policies it is fairly straightforward to divide a policy, should you divorce or separate – others are more complicated.